AurumByte/Glass/README.md

 Start by cloning the repository with `git clone https://github.com/Light-Lens/Glass`.

 ## The Plan
-The plan for Glass is to make it a Powerful, High-Level, OOP (Object Oriented Programming) Language. <br />
+The plan for Glass is to make it a Powerful, High-Level, OOP (Object Oriented Programming) Language.
 In the future Glass can also be used to develop GUI applications and Games using OpenGL.

 ## Instructions
 ### Requirments